Location: London, England (3 locations)

 Cuisine: Sri Lankan / South Indian

-This review is 99% referring to the Hoppers location in Soho, but I’m now also been to the King’s Cross location and I’ll discuss that experience a bit further down.
+This review is 99% referring to the Hoppers location in Soho, but I’ve now also been to the King’s Cross location and I’ll discuss that experience a bit further down.
 Now, onto Soho!

 The Hoppers in Soho is the first Hoppers site, inspired by the village toddy shops of Sri Lanka.
 This location was awarded a Michelin Bib Gourmand in 2016, so needless to say I was quite excited to try this place out.
 Before starting on dishes we ordered some drinks.
 My friend, Ioana, and I went for the White Ruby Punch, consisting of white port, Ceylon Arrack (a traditional Sri Lankan spirit distilled from the sap of the coconut flower), white tea (meaning minimally processed tea), jasmine and basil seeds.